 A modern American menu, from Maine lobster ravioli to Colorado rack of lamb with French lentils, in the sleek ambience of the opera house.

-A neighborhood bakery and restaurant that supports local and organic farmers.
+This neighborhood bakery and restaurant supports local and organic farmers.
 Enjoy small plates and entrees like homemade gnocchi or try the strada (bread pudding) and eggs Benedict from the "Breakfast at Night" menu.

 This community bistro serves seasonal, rustic classics.
 Head over during community hour for the green salad with chévre and hazelnuts, mushrooms on toast, and curry-spiced nuts; be sure to peruse the extensive beer and wine lists.